montera34/pageonex/INSTALL.md

 > http://0.0.0.0:3000/

 ### Options
-When you have some problem with the dependencies of the gems there are some tricks.
+If you have problems with the dependencies of the gems check this tricks.

 **pg gem**

 The postgres gem is there for the production development.
-If you are not able to install it, you an run
+If you are not able to install it, you can install the gems without the production environment:
 >bundle install --without production

 **problems with dependencies**